TroutTrout

 Since Modbus TCP has zero native encryption, you have to wrap it in something else.

-VPN tunnels between sites or between an engineering workstation and the control network are the most common approach.
+VPN tunnels between sites or between an engineering workstation and the control network remain the most common retrofit.
 IPsec or WireGuard both work.
 The key is making sure the tunnel terminates as close to the Modbus device as possible, not at the edge of a flat network where traffic travels unencrypted for the last hop.

-TLS wrappers like stunnel can encrypt Modbus TCP between two endpoints.
+TLS wrappers like stunnel can encrypt Modbus TCP between two endpoints when the device itself can't speak TLS.
 This works well for point-to-point links, like an HMI talking to a specific PLC.
-It's more overhead to manage at scale, but it gives you per-connection encryption.
+It's more overhead to manage at scale, but it gives you per-connection encryption today, on hardware that will never see a firmware update.

-Protocol-aware firewalls add another layer.
-A firewall that understands Modbus function codes can block write commands from hosts that should only be reading, or restrict which register ranges a particular source can access.
-An inline proxy that understands Modbus function codes can enforce per-device, per-function-code policies without requiring changes to the PLC or the HMI.
+Protocol-aware enforcement adds another layer.
+A firewall or proxy that understands Modbus function codes can block write commands from hosts that should only be reading, or restrict which register ranges a particular source can access.
+An inline proxy that parses the function code and data unit can enforce per-device, per-function-code policies without requiring changes to the PLC or the HMI.

 Access Control Without Native Support